fbpx

 Soil pH is critical

 Your garden soil’s drainage and pH (acidity level) are very important for the health of your Rhododendron.
 Alkalinity is a rhododendron’s worst enemy, turning the leaves yellow between green veins and giving it an overall unhealthy appearance.
 A rhodie prefers a pH between 4.5 and 6.0 (alkaline soil is in the 7.0+ range).
 A soil test should be your guide to determine your pH level.
 If you need to lower the pH, use wettable sulfur or ferrous sulfate.
 NEVER use ammonium sulfate (a common treatment for hydrangeas), as this chemical is toxic to the fine surface roots of Rhododendrons.
-Also, don’t try and lower the pH quickly or you may shock the plant – it should be lowered by .5 each season until the target pH is achieved.
+Also, don’t try to lower the pH quickly or you may shock the plant – it should be lowered by .5 each season until the target pH is achieved.
 You should see the shrub improve significantly for every .5 the soil pH is lowered.

 Soil needs to drain quickly